 Cause of sunblotch

-Until recently, sunblotch was thought to be a genetic disease.
-We now know that it is caused by a viroid.
-Viroids are the smallest known infectious pathogens and they only attack plants.
-Unlike viruses, which contain both DNA and RNA, viroids only contain RNA.
-This particular viroid attacks many tropical and subtropical plants, but it is seen most often in avocados.
+Until recently, botanists thought sunblotch was a genetic disease.
+Now we know it is a viroid infection.
+Viroids are the smallest known infectious pathogens, and they only attack plants.
+Unlike viruses, which contain DNA and RNA, viroids only contain RNA.
+This particular viroid attacks many tropical and subtropical plants, including avocados.

-Once a tree is infected with sunblotch, it must be removed and destroyed.
-This means that prevention is your only real course of action.
-Sunblotch can be transmitted through infected pollen, seeds, and budwood.
-You can’t do anything about infected pollen if the source is on someone else’s property, but you can invest in disease-free bare root trees.
-You can also make sure that any grafting projects you take on involve only healthy trees.
-And be sure to sanitize your garden tools after working on potentially infected trees with bathroom cleaner or a 9:1 ratio of water to bleach.
+Sunblotch spreads through infected pollen, seeds and budwood.
+You can’t do anything about infected pollen if the source is on someone else’s property (besides educating your neighbor).
+But you can invest in disease-free bare-root trees.
+You can also ensure that any grafting projects you take on involve only healthy trees.
+And be sure to sanitize your garden tools after working on potentially infected trees with a household cleaner.

 You can grow a surprising amount of food in your own yard.
 Ask me how!

 To help The Daily Garden grow, you may see affiliate ads sprouting up in various places.

 You can also get my book, Stop Wasting Your Yard!